tekn1nja69/grabIOC/README.md

 This project is licensed under the [MIT License](LICENSE)

 ---------------------------------------------------------------------
-For educational and research purposes only.
-Use responsibly.
+This tool is intended for educational and research purposes only.
+Use responsibly and ensure compliance with your Government and/or Organization's policies and applicable laws.